-In order to facilitate later analysis (e.g., of the orbital and spin character of various bands), we have modified the second step as follows.
-At each k-point on the $8 \times 8 \times 8$ mesh, we form the 18×18 matrix representation of the spin operator $\hat{S}z = (\hbar/2)\hat{\sigma}z$ in the space of band states and diagonalize it.
-The 18-dimensional space at this kpoint is then divided in two 9-dimensional subspaces, a mostly spin-up subspace spanned by the eigenstates having S_z eigenvalues close to +1, and a mostly spin-down subspace associated with eigenvalues close to -1 (we will use units of $\hbar/2$ whenever we discuss S_z in the remainder of the manuscript).
-The spread functional is then minimized within each of these subspaces separately.
-We thus emerge with 18 well-localized WFs divided into two groups: nine that are almost entirely spin-up and nine that are almost entirely spin-down (in practice we find $|\langle \hat{S}z \rangle| > 0.999$ in all cases).
-While this procedure results in a total spread that is slightly greater than would be obtained otherwise, we find that the difference is very small in practice, and the imposition of these rules makes for a much more transparent analysis of subsequent results.
+In order to facilitate later analysis (e.g., of the orbital and spin character of various bands), we have used a modified three-step procedure.
+The initial subspace selection step remains unchanged.
+The new second step ("subspace division") consists of splitting the 18-dimensional projected space for each k on the ab initio mesh into two ninedimensional subspaces, as follows.
+At each k-point we form the 18 × 18 matrix representation of the spin operator \hat{S}{τ} $=(\hbar/2)\hat{\sigma}z$ in the projected space and diagonalize it.
+The two nine-dimensional subspaces are then chosen as a mostly spin-up subspace spanned by the eigenstates having S{z} eigenvalues close to +1, and a mostly spin-down subspace associated with eigenvalues close to -1 (we will use units of $\hbar/2$) whenever we discuss S_z in the remainder of the paper).
+The third and final step is the gauge-selection step, which is now done separately for each of the two nine-dimensional subspaces.
+We thus emerge with 18 well-localized WFs divided into two groups: nine that are almost entirely spin-up and nine that are almost entirely spin-down (in practice we find $|\langle \hat{S}{7} \rangle| > 0.999$ in all cases).
+While this procedure results in a total spread that is slightly greater than the original two-step procedure, we find that the difference is very small in practice, and the imposition of these rules makes for a much more transparent analysis of subsequent results.
 For example, it makes it much easier to track the changes in the WFs before and after the spin-orbit coupling is turned on, or to identify the spin character of various pieces of the Fermi surface.